renoise/xrnx/docs/guide/preferences.md

       vb:text {
         text = "Max Tracks"
       },
-      -- for the maximum tracks we create a value box -- and restrict it to a range of [1..16] vb:valuebox {
+      -- For max_tracks, create a valuebox and bind it.
+      -- Restrict it to a range of [1..16]. vb:valuebox {
         min = 1,
         max = 16,
         bind = options.max_tracks
       }
     },
-    -- add a button that will execute the randomization based on our options vb:row {
+    -- Add a button that will execute the randomization vb:button {
-      vb:button {
-        text = "Randomize",
+      text = "Randomize Now",
-        pressed = randomize_song
+      notifier = randomize_song
-      }
     }
   }
   renoise.app():show_custom_dialog(